In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 3- Click on choose file, select your key pair and then click decrypt password.

-4- Copy password and then click on download remote desktop file.
+4- Copy the password and then click on download the remote desktop file.

 And login to VPC1-Server.